 New Orleans is a vibrant and diverse city whose symbolic colors provide a constant reminder of the qualities our students possess: purple representing justice, green representing faith, and gold representing power.
 Every day, students come to the center ready to learn, discover their passions, and inspire lasting change in New Orleans for generations to come.

 matriculate to a two- or four-year college

 It was on a trip to East Africa through College Track that opened my eyes to global disparities in healthcare.
 Serving at a clinic in Lira, Uganda, I saw the lack of equipment in the facilities and space to adequately serve the community.
 I remember one of the nurses telling us that all of the instruments they used were sent from the United States after being deemed unfit for use.
 I thought to myself, “if these instruments are not good enough to be used on American patients, why are they being used on Ugandan patients?”

-Since our founding in the region, we have established lasting partnerships with small businesses and large universities alike, who share our belief in the potential of today’s youth.
+Since our founding in the region, we have established lasting partnerships with small businesses and large universities alike, who share our belief in the potential of New Orleans youth.

 New Orleans Local Advisory Board

-Anne Milling Civic Leader and Founder, Women of the Storm
+Anne Milling (Chair) Civic Leader and Founder, Women of the Storm

 Ayneka Bruno Agent, State Farm

 Sherdren Burnside Founding Site Director (2008-2015)

 Storey Charbonnet Partner, Johnson & Rice, LLC